Second Life dispensers are objects that give your avatar a – sometimes animated – prop, mostly food or a drink, but it can be other things.

 Final words about dispensers

 I’ve noticed lately some creators seem to step out of what they normally create, and while it’s fine to try out new things, maybe sometimes it’s best to stick with doing the things you do extremely well?
+Although it is always great to see newcomers, and welcome fresh ideas even when not perfect.

 What’s your experience with Second Life dispensers?
 What’s your favorite one?
 If I’m missing a brand, please let me know about it.
+I am already working a second round as I discovered a few brands coming out of the blue horizon.